 For symbols appearing after course numbers, A-B indicates a two-semester sequence normally to be taken in order; A and B courses which may be taken independently are normally listed as separate items.
-The following symbols usually indicate: L, a laboratory for another course; F, a field course; E, an extension course; S, a course listed only in the Summer Session Bulletin; G, an intensified 100 series course limited to graduate students; HD, a departmental honors course; HC, a general college-honors colloquium.
+The following symbols usually indicate: L, a laboratory for another course; F, a field course; E, an extension course; S, a course listed only in the Summer Session Bulletin.

 Figures in parentheses following course titles indicate the number of semester units a course carries, and the maximum total credit allowed is indicated by max total following the number of units.
-In general, each unit represents one hour per
+In general, each unit represents one hour per week in class and two hours in preparation.
+Courses involving laboratory, activity, or other application, normally require additional hours of class attendance.
+Lecture, laboratory hours, etc., following course descriptions indicate deviation from the usual one class hour per week for each unit of credit.
+Under special circumstances, courses may be offered with reduced unit value with approval of the Dean of the College.